A-Star 32U4 Mini SV (ac02c)

 Details for item #3104

-This version, the A-Star Mini SV, can be powered from a 5 V to 36 V external source.
-The input voltage is regulated to 5 V by a 500 mA ISL85415 switching step-down (buck) converter from Intersil.
+This version, the A-Star Mini SV (ac02c), can be powered from a 5 V to 36 V external source.
+The input voltage is regulated to 5 V by a 500 mA ISL85415 switching step-down (buck) converter from Renesas (which acquired Intersil).
 (We also make a standalone regulator based on this integrated circuit.)

 As shown in the left graph below, the SV’s switching regulator has an efficiency – defined as (Power out)/(Power in) – of 80% to 95% for most combinations of input voltage and load.

 The A-Star’s components, including the microcontroller and LEDs, draw 30 mA to 40 mA in typical applications.
 The rest of the regulator’s achievable output current, which depends on input voltage as well as ambient conditions, can be used to power other devices.
-The green line in the right graph above shows the output currents where the regulator’s output voltage drops below 4.75 V. These currents are close to the limits of the regulator’s capability and generally cannot be sustained for long periods; under typical operating conditions, a safe limit for the maximum continuous regulator output current is approximately 500 mA.
+The green lines in the right graph above show the output currents where the regulator’s output voltage drops below 4.75 V. These currents are close to the limits of the regulator’s capability and generally cannot be sustained for long periods; under typical operating conditions, a safe limit for the maximum continuous regulator output current is approximately 500 mA.

 The A-Star 32U4 ships with a preloaded Arduino-compatible bootloader (which uses 4 KB of flash memory, leaving 28 KB available for the user program).
 We provide a software add-on that enables the board to be easily programmed from the Arduino environment.